-- 330 First, the model precipitation from the sensitivity runs was compared to the rain gauges available over Bonn, Germany.
-In general, the 10-hour accumulated model precipitation for all runs is similar compared to the gauge measurements (see Fig. 8).
+First, the model precipitation from the sensitivity runs was compared to the rain gauges available over Bonn, Germany.
+In general, the 10 h accumulated model precipitation for all runs is similar to the gauge measurements (see Fig. 8).
 However, it is important to note that any perturbations in the model parameters can influence the spatial pattern of the precipitation.
 This can strongly influence the grid-scale comparison of precipitation between model and point observations.
-So, the domain average precipitation is also shown in Fig. 8a.
-A t-test was also conducted to check whether the difference in domain average precipitation between the CTRL and sensitivity runs were statistically significant (see Table 4).
-At native grid resolution, the difference is statistically significant (n < 0.05) while at actual model resolvable scales (e.g. 10 $\Delta r$ used here), the - lution, the difference is statistically significant (p < 0.05), while at actual model resolvable scales (e.g, 10 Δx used here), the difference is statistically insignificant (p > 0.05).
+Thus, the domain average precipitation is also shown in Fig. 8a.
+A t test was also conducted to check whether the difference in domain average precipitation between the CTRL and sensitivity runs were statistically significant (see Table 4).
+At native grid resolution, the difference is statistically significant (p < 0.05), while at actual model-resolvable scales (e.g. $10 \Delta x$ used here), the difference is statistically insignificant (p > 0.05).
 However, both similarities and differences in the microphysical processes for rain production in the sensitivity runs can be observed.
-For example, qr for EXP1 is qualitatively similar to the CTRL run, but EXP2 and EXP3 differ (Fig. 4).
-For EXP2 and EXP3, a steady sharp increase in qr near the melting layer can be observed, while the qr gradient changes with time and appears more disorganized in CTRL and EXP1 runs.
+For example, CTRL and EXP1 do not show the sharp gradient in $q{\rm r}$ near the melting layer as simulated for EXP2 and EXP3 (Fig. 4).
+For CTRL and EXP1, $q{\rm r}$ increases gradually below the melting layer but differs in peak values.